RaphaelDeLaGhetto/gebo-docs/README.md

 Do this if you're happy with the default configuration:

 ```
-var doc = require('gebo-docs');
+var doc = require('gebo-docs')();
 ```

-Do this if you set your own third-party dependencys in gebo-docs.json:
+Do this if you set your own third-party dependencies in gebo-docs.json (copy the file provided into the desired directory and modify there):

 ```
 var doc = require('gebo-docs')('/directory/in/which/config/file/is/contained');